Sagres Point: Henry the Navigator

-When Infante Dom Henry the Navigator commenced his explorations, which would initiate the Portuguese Age of Discoveries, at his Vila do Infante, Sagres peninsula lacked the necessary requirements for such large undertakings.
+When Henry the Navigator commenced his explorations, which would initiate the Portuguese Age of Discoveries, at his Vila do Infante, Sagres peninsula lacked the necessary requirements for such large undertakings.
 Fresh water was scarce, agriculture was minimal, there was a shortage of wood for shipbuilding, no deep-water landing site, and the population was small.
 Henry re-populated a village called Terçanabal, which had been deserted due to continuous pirate attacks on the coast.
 The village was situated in a strategic position for his maritime enterprises and was later called Vila do Infante.

 Henry the Navigator employed cartographers, such as Jehuda Cresques, to help him chart the coast of Mauretania in the wake of voyages he had caused to be made to there.
 He also engaged an expert map and instrument-maker, Jayme of Majorca, so that his captains might have the best nautical information.
 This probably led to the legend of the Nautical School of Sagres (although a "school" also means a group of followers).
 There was no centre of navigational science or any supposed observatory, if compared to the modern definition of "observatory" or "navigational centre".
 The centre of his expeditions was actually at Lagos, further to the east along the Algarve coast.
 Later Portuguese voyages left from Belém, just west of Lisbon.

 This was a time of many important discoveries: cartography was being refined with the use of newly devised instruments, such as an improved astrolabe and improved sundial, maps were regularly being updated and extended, and a revolutionary type of vessel known as the caravel was designed.

 Prince Henry built a chapel next to his house in 1459, as he began to spend more time in the Sagres area in his later years.
 He died at Sagres on 13 November 1460.

 The exact location of Henry's School of Navigation is not known (it is popularly believed to have been destroyed by the 1755 Lisbon earthquake).